kjs29/Python/Exercises/Username Generator, Password Generator(Codecademy).md

 You want to make a program that determines your username based on your first and last name.
 You want to make a program that generates your password based on  your username.
-If their first name is less than three letters or their last name is less than four letters it should use their entire names.
+If their first name is less than three letters and their last name is less than four letters it should use their entire names.

-the username generator takes two input firstname, and lastname it takes first three letter in the first name, and first four letters in the lastname and puts it together
+the username generator takes two input `firstname`, and `lastname`.

+It takes first three letter in the first name, and first four letters in the lastname and puts it together.

-the password generator takes the username and shift all letters to the right by one index position.
+The password generator takes the username and shift all letters to the right by one index position.

-For example, if my username is "GeoKim" this password generator will turn it into "mGeoKi"
+For example, if my username is `GeoKim` this password generator will turn it into `mGeoKi`

 <details>
     <summary>answer</summary>

-    ```
+    ```py
     #make username generator

     def username_generator(firstname,lastname):